Frozen II

 The inciting incident occurs at 14 minutes when Elsa hears a mysterious voice calling to her.
 She awakens the spirits of the Enchanted Forest, causing the elements to turn against Arendelle.
 The people must evacuate to the cliffs as their home becomes uninhabitable..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Elsa, Anna, Kristoff, Olaf, and Sven set out together for the Enchanted Forest.
+This demonstrates the protagonist's commitment to Elsa, Anna, Kristoff, Olaf, and Sven set out together for the Enchanted Forest.
 "Into the Unknown" - Elsa makes the active choice to pursue the voice and leave the safety of Arendelle behind., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Elsa crosses the Dark Sea and reaches Ahtohallan, the source of her magic.
+Of particular interest, this crucial beat Elsa crosses the Dark Sea and reaches Ahtohallan, the source of her magic.
 "Show Yourself" - she discovers she is the fifth spirit, the bridge between magic and humanity.
 False victory: she believes she has all the answers., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (73% through) represents the emotional nadir.
 Here, Elsa freezes solid in Ahtohallan, appearing to die.
 Before freezing, she sends the truth to Anna.
 Olaf, connected to Elsa's magic, disintegrates in Anna's arms.
-Anna loses both her sister and her closest friend., indicates the protagonist at their lowest point.
+Anna loses both her sister and her closest friend., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 79% of the runtime.
 Anna realizes she must destroy the dam to break the curse and save Arendelle, even if it means flooding the kingdom.
 She accepts that doing the right thing requires sacrifice and takes leadership to wake the earth giants., demonstrating the transformation achieved throughout the journey.